 No matter how old you are, you may have found yourself dreaming about retirement...thinking about traveling the world, sipping umbrella drinks on a white sandy beach, or volunteering with your favorite organization.
 Hopefully retirement will be everything you want it to be.
 But next time you’re daydreaming, look at your retirement with a new twist.
 How would retirement look without major debts hanging over your head?
 When I think of retiring debt-free, it gives me a sense of true financial freedom.

 For some people, however, the reality is far different.
 As a Financial Counselor I see people in all income brackets and ages.
-When I counsel senior clients, I am astounded by how many still owe substantial mortgage debt.
+When I counsel older adults, I am astounded by how many still owe substantial mortgage debt.
 Even worse, many are also trapped by huge credit cards bills.
-When I say “seniors,” I am talking about people in their 70s and 80s.
-This is frightening for anyone on a fixed income…and no way to live out one’s golden years.
+This is frightening for anyone on a fixed income… and no way to live out one’s golden years.

 1. Assess your money habits

 Are you a frugal saver or spend every chance you get?
 To move forward, you need to know if you are overspending and living beyond your means.
 If you are, it’s time to change your lifestyle and your spending habits.
-If you don’t, you may be facing a future drowning in debt, and perhaps unable to retire because you have so many bills.
-No, thank you!
+If you don’t, you may be facing a future drowning in debt and perhaps unable to retire because you have so many bills.
+And no one wants that.

 2. Develop a plan

-• Consider structured debt repayment .
-The non-profit organization I work for, LSS, along with other NFCC-certified agencies offer Debt Management Plans that allows you to consolidate your credit card debt, make one monthly payment, and likely reduce interest rates so you can see real progress quickly.
-Contrast this rosy picture against struggling with creditors, juggling several monthly payments, paying a pile of cash in high interest, and taking 20 years to repay each debt with minimum payments.
+• Consider structured debt repayment.
+The non-profit organization I work for, LSS, offers Debt Management Plans that allows you to consolidate your credit card debt, make one monthly payment, and likely reduce interest rates so you can see real progress more quickly.
+Contrast this rosy picture against struggling with creditors, juggling several monthly payments, paying a pile of cash in high interest, and taking 15-20 years to repay each debt with minimum payments.